Ke'let: Cannibals

 Ke'let often appear as cannibalistic giants in Chukchi folktales.
 There are both male and female Ke'let, all of whom enjoy eating human beings.
 Like ogres in other cultures, they are often outwitted by fast-thinking humans.

 Ke'let are said to come from underground or from a separate world in the sky, but never from the sea.
 Sometimes the Moon is considered the ke'le's Sun.
-They live in isolated places in the wilderness and prey on travelers, or they visited human villages to find victims.
+They live in isolated places in the wilderness and prey on travelers, or they visit human villages to find victims.
 They live in a society similar to human beings, except that they hunt humans, whom they call "little seals."
 They enjoy eating internal organs, particularly livers.
 In some accounts, they have dogs which are small and black, and which fetch souls from human homes for their masters.
 Ke'let and their dogs are capable of changing size.
 In one story, a ke'let group owned fire-breathing reindeer.